 "Twenty years of vanishing acts.
 Flagpole-scaling, security-dodging, cross-London odysseys.
 I planted 5 trees.
 Can't afford one for every incident or I'd bankrupt myself.
 But 5 feels like a down payment on the oxygen he's wasted apologising to strangers"

 An irritating boss that is old-school, disconnected from reality, and relies on ChatGPT to deal with everything.
-Thrives off having received an MBE years ago.
+Thrives off achievements from years ago.
 Probably well-meaning, but from time to time I plant a tree or two just to offset the oxygen wasted as he mansplains things to me.

-"Every time I receive a mansplaining email with the signature [Anonnymouse] MBE - tagged on after his name like a pennant fluttering from a medieval lance - I plant another tree.
-I'm up to 12 now.
+"Every time I receive a mansplaining email with the signature [Anonnymouse] MBE - tagged on after his name like a pennant fluttering from a medieval lance - I sign and hit the £10 pacvkage.
 He has no idea (about this, or real life).
 The planet's winning, and I carry on smiling."

 "One tree for the blue tick incident.
 He'll never know.
 Marriage intact, oxygen debt settled.
 Win-win."